lfilstro/lfilstro.github.io/index.md

 ## About me

+Since June 2020, I am a postdoctoral researcher within the [PML group](https://research.cs.aalto.fi/pml/) of Aalto University, working under the supervision of Prof. [Samuel Kaski](https://people.aalto.fi/samuel.kaski).

-I was (until very recently) a Ph.D. student within the [SC](http://sc.enseeiht.fr/) group of [IRIT](http://www.irit.fr) (Institut de Recherche en Informatique de Toulouse).
-I was working under the supervision of [Cédric Févotte](http://www.irit.fr/~Cedric.Fevotte), and was a member of the [FACTORY](http://projectfactory.irit.fr/index.html) project.
+Before that, I was a Ph.D. student within the [SC](http://sc.enseeiht.fr/) group of [IRIT](http://www.irit.fr) (Institut de Recherche en Informatique de Toulouse).
+I was working under the supervision of [Cédric Févotte](http://www.irit.fr/~Cedric.Fevotte), and was a member of the [FACTORY](http://projectfactory.irit.fr/index.html) ERC project.
 My defense took place on Nov.
 13, 2019.

-I am currently looking for a postdoctoral position.

 ## Short bio

 I graduated from École Centrale de Lille and from Université Lille 1 in Sept.
 2015.
-I then worked as research engineer within the [SIGMA](https://www.cristal.univ-lille.fr/?rubrique27&eid=30) group of [CRIStAL](https://www.cristal.univ-lille.fr), with [Patrick Bas](http://patrickbas.ec-lille.fr/Patrick_Bas_home_page/Home_Page.html).
+I then worked as a research engineer within the [SIGMA](https://www.cristal.univ-lille.fr/?rubrique27&eid=30) group of [CRIStAL](https://www.cristal.univ-lille.fr), with [Patrick Bas](http://patrickbas.ec-lille.fr/Patrick_Bas_home_page/Home_Page.html).
 I was as a Ph.D. student between Sept.
 2016 and Nov.
 2019.

 ## Research interests
 * Statistical and machine learning